-Fire Incompatibility 44mk1 Special protective equipment and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Fire Incompatibility None known.
+Special protective equipme ent and precautions for fire-fighters Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
-DO NOT approach containers suspected to be hot.
+Fire Fighting Use fire fighting procedures suitable for surrounding area.
+Fire Fighting DO NOT approach containers suspected to be hot.
+Cool for a manual department with write a manual form a manual to be department.

 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn.
-May emit poisonous furnes May emit corrosive furnes Decomposes on heating and produces: carbon dioxide (CO2) carbon monoxide (CO)
+Equipment should be thoroughly decontaminated after use. ► Non combustible.
+Fire/Explosion Hazard Not considered a significant fire risk, however containers may burn.
+Decomposition may produce toxic fumes of; nitrogen oxides (NOx)May emit poisonous fumes. - ire/Explosion Hazard